shahid129/sully-s-kitchen/README.md

 - Iframe
     - After running the lighthouse, i figuired out that the name attribute was missing for iframe.

-I wrote most of the html and css in vs code and copied and pasted it. that was a mistake.
+>I wrote most of the html and css in vs code and copied and pasted it. that was a mistake.
 Hence git add, commit and push is missing in the beginning.

+>I have tested my site on Google Chrome, Firefox and Safari.
+One of the issues and bugs, I was not able fix is that, the images for about us and sign up page is not displaying in Safari.
+On the other hand it is absolutely fine Google Chrome and Firefox.
+I checked the file path thoroughly and nothing was detected.

 ## TECHNOLOGY
 - HTML